Land-and-Livelihoods-Lab/learn_git/README.md

     cd learn_git

-Note: Depending on your operating system, you may need to add `/` before after the directory name.
+Note: Depending on your operating system, you may need to add `/` before or after the directory name.

 ### 6. Create branch "development_yourname".